 POWR and DCNR also work with local organizations to create a free, commemorative poster celebrating the River of the Year.

-The River of the Year sojourn is just one of many paddling trips supported by DCNR and POWR each year.
+The River of the Year sojourn is among many paddling trips supported each year by DCNR and POWR.
 An independent program, the Pennsylvania Sojourn Program, is a unique series of a dozen such trips on the state’s rivers.
-These water-based journeys for canoeists, kayakers and others raise awareness of the environmental, recreational, tourism and heritage values of rivers.
+The water-based journeys for canoeists, kayakers and others raise awareness of the environmental, recreational, tourism and heritage values of rivers.
 For more information about the sojourns, visit www.pawatersheds.org.

-To learn more about DCNR’s Rivers Program, visit www.dcnr.pa.gov (click on “Rivers”).
+To learn more about DCNR’s Rivers Program, visit www.dcnr.pa.gov (go to “Conservation” and click on “Water”).

 For details on the River of the Year program, visit www.pariveroftheyear.org.